bodo-ai/Bodo/docs/docs/iceberg/read_write.md

 BodoSQL can be used to read, create, or insert into an Iceberg table.
 Iceberg Tables are automatically detected by existing catalogs and are used during read:

 - Snowflake Iceberg Tables are automatically detected when using the [`SnowflakeCatalog`][snowflake-catalog-api].
+- Tables within the specified warehouse are automatically detected when using the [`RESTCatalog`][REST-catalog-api].
 - Tables within the specified warehouse are automatically detected when using the [`GlueCatalog`][glue-catalog-api].
 - Tables within the specified warehouse are automatically detected when using the [`S3TablesCatalog`][s3-tables-catalog-api].
 - Hadoop Iceberg Catalogs and Tables are detected when using the [`FileSystemCatalog`][fs-catalog-api].